openid/authzen/authorization-api-1_0.md

   "nextPageToken": "1DlR0Em5panAPy5llasLPfNUpDztEKgTDKF2I5gPwymnc"
 }
 ~~~
-{: #example-search-response title="Example of an Search Response"}
+{: #example-resource-search-response title="Example of a Resource Search Response"}

 ## Subject Search API
-The Access Subject Search API does the reverse of the Search API: it enables a PEP or client to find out all the principals that can access a given asset.
+The Access Subject Search API does the reverse of the Search API: it enables a PEP or client to find out all the subjects that can access a given resource.

 The Access Subject Search API is available at the relative URL `/subjectsearch/` via the `POST` HTTP method